Five women spin tales of life, survival and knitting

 ….a sensitive, touching, truly collaborative work, rooted in making, whether what you knit is a sweater, a theatrical production, a family or an entire community.

-Yarning will be performed in the round on knitted benches and you are encouraged to bring along your knitting!
+Yarning is performed in the round on knitted benches and he audience are encouraged to bring along their knitting!

 Five women spin yarns of their lives and how they grew up with knitting.

 Performed as a series of interweaving monologues, each story is life affirming, telling of survival against the odds to achieve a dream.

 Trevor’s first play draws on his 10 years working with knitters, spinners and sheep farmers from across the country.
 Using recordings he made with the remarkable women he met along the way, Yarning tells five women’s life stories whose ages span from 30 to 70.

 Ashley turns from scientist to professional knitter, specialising in jumpers for XXXXL men.

 At the age of 6 Greta went to live at the Doctor’s house with her Aunty who was an amazing knitter.